Jeff Atwood went and set fire to the Internet a couple of days ago:

 If the number is greater than 9, carry the 10′s place; otherwise add the number to the bottom row.

-The solution for this can be expressed as a simple if/else statement:
+The solution for this can be expressed as an if/else statement:

 There are, as expected, plenty of opposing views in the comments, but it’s good food for thought.
 Also noteworthy: the comments aren’t completely stupid.
 Not-completely-stupid comments!
 On the Internet!
 WHAT IS THIS WORLD WE’RE LIVING IN